Next.js Prompt Injection: How to Protect Your AI Features (Vercel AI SDK Included)

 |---|---|---|

 - Get your API key.
 Sign up at safeprompt.dev.
-The free tier provides 1,000 validations per month.
+The free plan gives 100,000 validations a month with no credit card, and paid plans start at $29 a month.

 - Add the key to